spdx/spdx-3-model/model/Core/Vocabularies/RelationshipCompleteness.md

 - incomplete: The relationship is known not to be exhaustive.
 - complete: The relationship is known to be exhaustive.
-- unknown: There can be made no assertion about the completeness of the relationship.
+- noAssertion: There can be made no assertion about the completeness of the relationship.